 Medical, dental, veterinary, and other health profession programs are very competitive.
 For example, only 49.9% of applicants to Texas medical schools with a GPA of 3.76 or better actually entered a Texas medical school in 2016.
 Applicants with lower GPAs matriculated at even lower rates.
 Other professional programs have similar statistics.

 How can one build a strong professional school application?
 There is no magic formula for securing entry into a professional school.
-However, conversations with admissions staff indicate that these are the qualifications and experiences that are viewed positively:
+However, conversations with admissions staff indicate that these qualifications and experiences are viewed positively:

 - Gain experience in a clinical setting that matches your career interests

-- Get involved in research (especially for medical and dental applicants; less important for other health professions)
+- Get involved in research (especially for medical and dental applicants; less important for other health professions): UTA Research

 - Be aware of the social media imprint you are permanently making on the Internet